siriusctrl/UniPublic/ML/week7.md

 ### Voting

 - Run multiple base classifiers over the test data and select the class predicted by the most base classifiers
-- Contiuous data could use average
+- Continuous data could use average